koernigo/databricks_dl_demo/README.md

 # databricks_dl_demo
-Demo's a set of end-to-end pipelines for image classifciation
+Demos a set of end-to-end pipelines for image classification using Jobs Orchestration